How did you come across watercolors, and why did you choose it over other mediums?

 Alvaro Castagnet.
 Workshop in Istambul.

+What is your paper choice?
 I think every artist should work with the best materials they can afford.
 I have used many different papers, and a lot are very good.
 I really like to work with 300 grams, (140 lb) rough Texture in Saunders Waterford, Arches, Kilimanjaro, Fabriano, Hahnemuehle, etc. (300 grams is same as 140 pound).
 I also use some smooth paper for charcoal sketches.

+Do you have some authorities in watercolor of the past or present?
 I guess we all have artist that we admire, and some are referrals to our work (mainly when we are at the beginning of our careers).
 There are so many good watercolor artists all over the world now in Australia, Spain, USA, Uk, etc., and many young artists from China that are doing amazing works.
 The list of artist I like, would be way too long to write, but I think one that I feel very much drawn to his work; paintings by Andrew Wyeth.

 Alvaro Castagnet.
 Tango Passion II.
 75x56 cm